One word – variety. And France has heaps of it. This beguiling country is both sleepy and captivating with snippets to satisfy everyone.

-This picturesque village in the south occupies a splendid position high above the Dordogne River.
-Honey coloured streets, warm welcoming locals and pretty views to match – need I say more?
+This picturesque village in the south of France occupies a splendid position high above the Dordogne River.
+Honey-coloured streets, warm welcoming locals and pretty views to match – need we say more?

 At the end of your visit, a lift will take you to a remarkable viewpoint overlooking the Dordogne valley.
-It’s a special sight for sure, and you like many visitors won’t help but fall head over heels for Domme.
+It’s a special sight for sure, and like many visitors, you won’t help but fall head over heels for Domme.

 Colourful and bursting with life, it’s hard to remember that Honfleur was originally built with the sole purpose of trading.
 As the years have progressed, this seaside town is now famed for attracting impressionist painters.
 You can see the art up close among the museums and modern galleries dotted around the town.

-Top tips: Honfleur is both cultural and wealthy – a fact magnified by the yachts surrounding Vieux Bassin (the heart of the port), and the rows upon rows of high-rise home packed tightly together.
+Oliver’s tips: Honfleur is both cultural and wealthy – a fact magnified by the yachts surrounding Vieux Bassin (the heart of the port), and the rows upon rows of high-rise homes packed tightly together.

-Top tips: Families and nomads should aim to tick this hidden gem of their bucket lists – beaches for days, heavenly coastal walks, and bird watching are within arms reach.
-But please don’t visit expecting the high life, even during midsummer, Ploumanac’h remains a pleasantly sleepy little place.
+Oliver’s tips: Families and nomads should aim to tick this hidden gem of their bucket lists – beaches for days, heavenly coastal walks, and bird watching are within arms reach, making it one of the most beautiful villages in France.
+But please don’t visit expecting the high life – even during midsummer, Ploumanac’h remains a pleasantly sleepy little place.

 Chartres, Loire Valley